-The jetty built on the north side of Tillamook Bay's inlet, primarily the extension in 1931, is blamed for Bayocean's eventual destruction.
+The jetty built on the north side of Tillamook Bay's inlet is blamed for Bayocean's eventual destruction.
 The report provides specific distances and rates of erosion post starting on page 36.
-After the south jetty was finished in 1979, the beaches rebuilt.
+After the south jetty was finished in 1979, the shoreline started to grow.
 These two maps depict shoreline changes across the last century.
 Other diagrams depicting these changes in different ways are at Bayocean Shoreline Changes Over Time and Oregon Coastal Atlas.

 Figure 3-1 depicts the changes that have taken place over the past 15 years.
 In the far south, the beach is backed by an extensive gravel beach that provides considerable protection from erosion to the backshore properties.
 As a result, this section of the beach is essentially stable, oscillating between minor bouts of erosion and accretion.
 With progress north along the spit, it is apparent that the dunes have fully recovered from the late 1990s winter storms (Figure 3-12) and are now actively aggrading along the length of the spit.
 Accretion rates are highest along the north end of the spit (reaching around +1m/yr [3.3 ft/yr]) and lowest in the south.